Skip to main content

 API keys are stored in environment variables or config files.
 They’re never sent to klaw servers—all LLM calls go directly to the provider.

-• Execute bash commands
+• Execute bash commands with your user’s permissions

 • Make web requests